|By Emily Miels, The Leader-Telegram, Eau Claire, Wis.|

 People have given clothes, household items and money.

-A living room set, TV, beds, table and chairs, dishes and plenty of toys, clothes and shoes were donated, said Amy Hay, who helped coordinate the donation effort.
+A living room set, TV, beds, table and chairs, dishes and plenty of toys, clothes and shoes were donated, said

 "I kind of expected people to give clothing, but what we were really hoping for was the furniture and the bigger items -- stuff that was going to cost money to replace," a grateful Hay said.